POVERTY ALLEVIATION PROGRAM

-In October of 2016, the Delaware County based program Teamwork for Quality Living merged with the Second Harvest Food Bank.
+In October of 2016, the Delaware County based program TEAMwork for Quality Living merged with the Second Harvest Food Bank.
 As Second Harvest’s mission to provide Help for Today and Hope for Tomorrow, it was a natural fit to join forces in assisting families by providing food resources but also by providing a resource for families to become self-sufficient.
-The main program focus of Teamwork has been the Circles program based in Muncie, which has been operating since 2005.
+The main organizational focus of TEAMwork has been the Poverty Alleviation program based in Muncie, which has been operating since 2005.

-Circles is a nationwide campaign to end poverty, which believes that all individuals have the capacity to become independent, secure and financially stable provided they have access to the necessary resources, reasons, and relationships.
-The Delaware County Circles program is designed to engage local community members in efforts to increase the economic stability and vitality of struggling households.
-Each Circle is comprised of two to four volunteer community “Allies” and one family or person with a goal to leave poverty.
+Our Poverty Alleviation program, is a relationship based community poverty initiative, not affiliated with the national work, in which social service agencies, businesses, and Delaware County community members come together to support individuals in poverty access their fullest potential.
+The Poverty Alleviation program is designed to engage local community members in efforts to increase the economic stability and vitality of struggling households.
+Each matched group is comprised of two to four community volunteers, “accountability partners” and one family or person, “Captains” with a goal to leave poverty.

-Allies are community volunteers living in middle income or wealth who want to be intentional friends and accountability partners to someone enrolled in the initiative.
-Allies work alongside participating family members to focus on reaching family-prioritized goals of:
+Accountability Partners are community volunteers living in middle income or wealth who want to be intentional friends and accountability partners to someone enrolled in the initiative.
+Accountability Partners work alongside participating family members, “captains” to focus on reaching family-prioritized goals of:

 - Increasing income,